martinloren/HScope/HS 10X/Readme.md

   Added 1KHz square wave generation option for reference and HS101 PRO calibration Reduced noise for all models
   Higher sampling rates
+  Fixed bug to let it work on Android 4.4

 These files are part of HScope Project.